Asymptotics of shortest filling closed multi-geodesics: Introduction

 \subsection{Plan of the paper}

 This paper is organized as follows.
 In Section~\ref{sec:pre}, some preliminaries are provided.
-In Section~\ref{sec:gph_prop}, we prove the existence of an embedded filling graph that realizes the minimal length (see Proposition \ref{prop:exist}), and we also prove certain properties of this graph (see Proposition \ref{prop:min_prop}).
-In Section~\ref{sec:dual_gph}, we prove that the dual $4$-valent graph of $G$ is in minimal position and isotopic to a filling closed multi-geodesic of the surface when $G$ is the graph studied in Section \ref{sec:gph_prop} or $G$ is a geodesic triangulation with degree $ \ge 6$ at every vertex.
+In Section~\ref{sec:dual_gph}, we prove that the dual $4$-valent graph of $G$ is in minimal position and isotopic to a filling closed multi-geodesic of the surface when $G$ is the filling graph with minimal length or $G$ is a geodesic triangulation with degree $ \ge 6$ at every vertex.
 In Section \ref{sec-t-1}, we prove Theorem \ref{mt-1}.
 In Section \ref{s-rs}, we prove Theorems \ref{thm:wp_prob}, \ref{thm:wp_exp}, and \ref{mt-3}.